visualex/debdnsmasq/README.md

 # debdnsmasq
-network wide ad-blocking on debian (pi) / ubuntu
+network wide ad-blocking on debian / ubuntu

-this works well on a pi in a small (home) network.
+this also works well on a pi in a small (home) network.

 ### install dnsmasq